NCBI-Hackathons/svcompare/README.md

 The methods developed consists of:

 - SURVIVOR_ant: a comparison and annotate method for a given vcf file.
-- statistics.pl: provides statics of callsets in which an event is supported.
+- generate_statistics.pl: provides statics of callsets in which an event is supported.
-- run_all: wrapper for statistics.pl
+- run_all: wrapper for generate_statistics.pl

 ************************************
 ## Installation